 37) Feedback is supplied to aid producers in understanding how ciders were perceived by judges and what the relative strengths and weaknesses were perceived to be.
 Judges’ comments are not to be quoted for marketing purposes without the express prior approval of Cider Australia.

-38) Winners of the 2020 Australian Cider Awards will be announced at a gala dinner in November 2020 (TBC).
+38) Winners of the 2023 Australian Cider Awards will be announced at the Australian Cider Awards Dinner to be held in Melbourne on Thursday 26 October 2023.

-39) A selection of entry winning medals and/or best in class will be show cased at the dinner.
-The choices will be made by the organisers.
-Chosen medal winners will be asked to contribute 2 x cartons (9L or equivalent) to be served at the dinner.
-Additional carton/s, if required, must be made available for purchase at wholesale prices by Cider Australia from the producer to ensure there is sufficient stock for serving.
-We trust that you will agree with this move to publicise the top products and support the dinner.
+39) A selection of entry winning medals and/or best in class will be showcased at the Awards Presentation Dinner.
+The choices will be made by the organisers with chosen medal winners asked to contribute samples (2 x cartons/9 litres for classes 1-36 and 1.5 litres for classes 41-44).
+Additional samples, if required, must be made available for purchase at wholesale prices by Cider Australia from the producer to ensure there is sufficient stock for serving.
+We trust that you will agree with this move to publicise the top products and support the Australian Cider Awards.

-40) Dinner registration information will be available on Cider Australia’s website at www.cideraustralia.org.au.
-For more information please contact Cider Australia by email at email@example.com.
+40) Awards Presentation Dinner tickets will be available on Cider Australia’s website at www.cideraustralia.org.au.
+For more information please contact Cider Australia at email@example.com.

 If you have questions or need to make changes to your entry registration, please email firstname.lastname@example.org as soon as possible.